lloydaf/unrelate/README.md

 unrelate configure base-url ./
 ```

+---

 ## Paths

 After setting your Base URL, you can now configure your absolute paths to import from.

+> Note: You should set paths after you set your Base URL.
+If you change your Base URL after adding paths, your paths will not automatically reflect that change

 ### Configuration